mmann1123/GEOG6308/Anaconda_system_instructions.md

 3) Check that it has access to the `spatial`

     - Open vscode, create a new file called `test.ipynb`.
+    - When prompted select `spatial` as the "interpreter" or environment
     - write the folloing code in one of the cells
     ```
     import arcpy